DataPolitik/decidim_viz_front/README.md

 `npm install -g @angular/cli`

+## Configuration

+The folder **/src/app/config/** contains configuration file that you need to adjust before launching or building the application

 ## Executing

 You can execute the front end in your localhost by using the following command: